crastars/crastars/README.md

 ⭐ I'm a <b>Third-Year</b> student, studying Mathematics, Computer Science and Business at the <b>University of Toronto</b> (UofT)

 # 🚀 My Experience
-- **Leadership Roles**: Managed 5+ societies, organized events for 1k+ attendees, contributed to online communities with 500k+ members!
+- **Leadership Roles**: Managed 5+ student orgs, held events for 1k+ attendees, contributed to online communities with 500k+ members!
 - **Startup Founder**: Actively involved in a personal startup in Fashion and AdTech 💡
 - **Event Organizer**: Bringing a 2024 February Hackathon to life (for the second time!) at UofT 💻
 - **Current Learning**: Currently working towards PM certifications and my personal website ✨